Lori Beth Denberg

 Lori Beth Denberg (born February 2, 1976) is an American actress and comedian.
 She is best known for her work as an original cast member of the Nickelodeon sketch comedy series All That and for her role as Lydia Liza Gutman on The WB sitcom The Steve Harvey Show.

-Early and personal life
+Early life

-Denberg was born February 2, 1976, in the Northridge section of Los Angeles, California.
+Denberg was born February 2, 1976 in Northridge, a sub-section of Los Angeles, California.
 She was raised in a Jewish family.